The Golden Ratio in Complex Corrections – Trader’s Guide

-The golden ratio, or the 61.8% retracement level, is the most important Fibonacci ratio with a wide use in multiple areas part of the world that surrounds us.
+The golden ratio, or the 61.8% retracement level, is the most important Fibonacci ratio, with a wide use in multiple aspects of all parts of the world that surrounds us.
 It is no wonder that the overall Elliott Waves theory is based on this golden ratio, with virtually all important decisions that a trader must take being influenced by it.
 Let’s start with the logical process that should govern a trader’s approach when counting waves with the Elliott theory.
-The first question that one should ask is if the overall move the market makes is impulsive or corrective.
-Answering this question already leaves behind the other possibilities and a trader should focus on a more in-depth analysis based on that answer.
+The first question one should ask is whether the overall move the market makes is impulsive or corrective.
+Answering this question already leaves behind the other possibilities, and a trader should focus on a more in-depth analysis based on that answer.
 If the move is considered to be an impulsive wave, then it should be retraced before an extension that is most likely around 161.8% of it.
 That being the case, it means, using reversed logic, that the first impulsive wave is actually 61.8% of the bigger impulsive wave.
-Therefore, the golden ratio is present in impulsive waves.
-If the answer shows a corrective wave is going to form, then the very next question is to identify what type of a corrective wave is: a simple or a complex one.
-If it is a simple one, then it can only be a flat, zigzag or triangle.
-We covered so far all simple corrective waves and we know that the key in both flat and zigzags patterns stays with the 61.8% retracement the b-wave is making into the territory of the previous a-wave.
+The golden ratio is therefore present in impulsive waves.
+If the answer shows that a corrective wave is going to form, then the very next question is to identify what type of a corrective wave it is: a simple or a complex one.
+If it is a simple one, then it can only be a flat, a zigzag or a triangle.
+We have so far covered all the simple corrective waves, and we know that the key in both flat and zigzags patterns stays with the 61.8% retracement the b-wave makes into the territory of the previous a-wave.
 Again, the golden ratio comes to define the patterns.
-The same is in the case of zigzags and, in a way, for specific triangles, the golden ratio gives the nature of a triangle when interpreting the retracement level of the same b-wave in the territory of the previous a-wave.
-But this is a subject that will be treated with another occasion.
-What if the simple correction is actually not confirmed and the logical process is leading us to a complex correction?
+The same applies in the case of zigzags and, in a way, for specific triangles, the golden ratio gives the nature of a triangle when interpreting the retracement level of the same b-wave in the territory of the previous a-wave; but this is a subject that will be treated on another occasion.
+What if the simple correction is actually not confirmed, and the logical process is leading us to a complex correction?
 In this case, the golden ratio is even more powerful, if such a thing can be said.

 Trading Complex Corrections with the Golden Ratio

-Before even starting, it should be mentioned that it is NOT even possible to trade a complex correction without using the golden ratio, as the whole trading setup/strategy is based on it, either price is reaching this level or not.
-If yes, specific things need to be done, if no, other things will have to be done.
+Before even starting, it should be mentioned that it is NOT even possible to trade a complex correction without using the golden ratio, as the whole trading set-up/strategy is based on it: Either the price reaches this level or it does not.
+If yes, specific things need to be done; if no, other things will have to be done.
 In both cases, the answer comes from the 61.8% level.
-However, the tricky part is where to measure the waves from?
-Different answers give different levels and this is where the confusing part lies.
+However, the tricky part is where to measure the waves from.
+Different answers give different levels, and this is where the confusing part lies.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|